 When trying to sync your iPhone or another iDevice to an Exchange account, are you getting an “Unable to Verify Information” error?
-Was Exchange working on your old iPhones and iPads but now after updating to the latest iOS, it no longer works?
+Was Exchange working with your old iPhones and iPads but now after updating to the latest iOS, it no longer works?

 Well, you are not alone.
 Several readers report that they are getting this error message when setting up a work email on the iPhone, iPod touch or iPad and trying to synchronize their iOS device with an Exchange server.
 Other readers are seeing a slightly different error “Exchange Can’t Verify Server.”
 If you are having one of these errors, give these tips a go and see if one works for you.
 Try them one at a time–not all at once.